 Telling a prisoner that you’re going to “get medieval” on them does not have positive connotations.
 At the same time, medieval texts like Magna Carta are held up as having made fundamental contributions to liberal political theory.
-This writing intensive seminar invites students to explore key issues in the development of legal thought and practice in the medieval West that help us understand how various communities and institutions addressed the problem of violence, administered justice, and created social and religious order through law.
+This research seminar invites students to explore key issues in the development of legal thought and practice in the medieval West that help us understand how various communities and institutions addressed the problem of violence, administered justice, and created social and religious order through law.
 (Writing-intensive.)
 Prerequisite, One 200-level history course.
-Maximum enrollment, 20.
+Maximum enrollment, 18.

-392S Paris Noir: Twentieth-Century Black Internationalism.
+Paris Noir: Twentieth-Century Black Internationalism.

 The Crusades in History and Literature.

 From the twelfth century the Crusades and crusading ideology produced a remarkable body of historiography and literature that provides insight into changing social, cultural, and religious sensibilities in Europe and the Muslim world.
 This seminar asks students to engage in close reading and analysis of medieval and modern sources reflecting the intellectual, religious, and political questions raised in representing the Crusades and the perceived existential struggle between Christendom and Islam.
 (Writing-intensive.)
 Prerequisite, One 200-level history course.
-(Same as Religious Studies 395.)
-Maximum enrollment, 20.
+Maximum enrollment, 18.